AMN Healthcare Expands Its Footprint with Acquisition of MSDR

 Research News and Market Data on ZVSA

-WESTON, Fla., July 10, 2023 (GLOBE NEWSWIRE) — ZyVersa Therapeutics, Inc. (Nasdaq: ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for treatment of inflammatory and renal diseases, announces publication of an article in the peer-reviewed journal Circulation demonstrating the role of inflammasome NLRP3 activation in hypertrophic heart disease induced by mechanical stress.
+WESTON, Fla., Oct.
+18, 2023 (GLOBE NEWSWIRE) — ZyVersa Therapeutics, Inc. (Nasdaq: ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for treatment of inflammatory and renal diseases, announces publication of an article in the peer-reviewed journal, Aging, demonstrating that inflammasome NLRP3 activation is associated with an age-related decline in kidney health, which is compounded in the presence of kidney disease resulting in worsening outcomes.

 About Inflammasome ASC Inhibitor IC 100